The System Has Failed: Songs

 "Die Dead Enough" was the lead single from The System Has Failed.
 Mustaine wrote it when he was asked to write a song for the movie Tomb Raider II, but the proposed budget for recording was too low and the deal fell through.
 Later on, the song was supposed to be featured in the film Saw, but ultimately was not for undisclosed reasons.
 This was later followed by the release of "Of Mice and Men".
 Additionally, "Kick the Chair" was released as a free promotional download via Megadeth's website in May 2004, several months prior to the album's release.
-This version of the song was described by Mustaine as being a final mix, but was not the mix that would appear on the record."Blackmail the Universe" was also released as a promotional single.
+This version of the song was described by Mustaine as being a final mix, but was not the mix that would appear on the record.
+"Blackmail the Universe" was also released as a promotional single.
 "Tears in a Vial" was written by Mustaine shortly after Megadeth disbanded in 2002 about a decision to trade success for happiness.
-The next track on the album, "I Know Jack", is an instrumental featuring a sample of Texas Senator Lloyd Bentsen's famous response to Indiana Senator Dan Quayle during a 1988 vice-presidential debate.
+The sixth track on the album, "I Know Jack", is an instrumental featuring a sample of Texas Senator Lloyd Bentsen's famous response to Indiana Senator Dan Quayle during a 1988 vice-presidential debate.
 "Shadow of Deth" consists of Mustaine reciting Psalm 23.
 The Latin phrase heard at the beginning of the track, "Auxilium meum a Domino," translates to "My help comes from the Lord."